-Add to List/Update The name of this button depends on the function being performed.
-When you create a new user name, it is Add to List; when you edit an existing password or user name, it is Update.
+Add to List/Update This button changes depending on the function you are performing.
+When you create a new user name it becomes Add to List; when you edit an existing password or user name, it becomes Update.
 For detailed information on its use, refer to the "Local Users Table" section below.